-This is a non-thesis degree program consisting of five full units of course work, including an MEd curriculum project arranged through students' a cademic advisors.
+This is a non-thesis degree program consisting of five full units of course work.
 Students follow a program of study which blends compulsory components with options drawn from required and elective courses.
 Elective courses may be taken within other program areas in graduate education: